Azure/azure-sdk-for-go/sdk/monitor/azquery/autorest.md

   - remove-model: metadataResource
   - remove-model: metadataPermissions

- # rename operations to generate into metrics and logs clients
+ # rename log operations to generate into a separate logs client
   - rename-operation:
       from: Query_Execute
       to: Logs_QueryWorkspace